digital-preservation/dri-vocabulary/terms/README.md

-#UK National Archives Digital Records Infrastructure Catalogue Vocabulary#
+#Digital Records Infrastructure Catalogue Vocabulary#
 This ontology has been developed by The National Archives of the United Kingdom (TNA) as part of the Digital Records Infrastructure project (DRI).
 It is an *application ontology* which is used within the DRI Catalogue, an internal inventory and process control system for DRI, and it contains the terms needed for the management of DRI functions and associated objects.